Viau

 • Roads will remain open to local traffic between the worksites on Jean-Talon.

-• Jean-Talon will be fully closed between Viau and De Cannes.
+• Jean-Talon is fully closed between Viau and De Cannes.

 • Baunard will become a one-way street heading south to make room for additional parking spaces.